-An robust and thorough PDF reader that offers users a strong search function is PDFgear PDF Reader.
-It enables you to quickly and simply find the data you require inside of PDF documents.
 Anyone trying to rapidly find specific information within a PDF may consider using PDFgear PDF Reader.
 Additionally, it provides a variety of capabilities, such as text highlighting, annotation, and more.

 First, download and install PDFgear on your Mac or Windows PC, then open the PDF file you wish to search for in the software.